import math

 def try_accelerate_forwards_for_max_speed_calc(

-self, radius, state: SimulationState
+self, radius: float, state: SimulationState

 v_current = state.v